-It’s almost bonfire night, which means the coats and gloves are out, sparklers are ready and people are planning their favourite firework viewing spot.
+It’s time for bonfire night, which means the coats and gloves are out, sparklers are ready and people are planning their favourite firework viewing spot.
 While some of the family are out enjoying the night, let’s spare a thought for our furry friends…

 Loud and sudden noises can make cats and dogs anxious, frightened or stressed, so bonfire night can be a tough time for them.
 Studies show that over 40% of dog and cat owners recognise their pet is afraid of fireworks, so it’s definitely necessary to take a few extra measures to look out for your pets on fireworks night.

 How can you tell your pet is stressed?

 Below are some common signs that your pet is stressed out by fireworks.
 Your pet may still be frightened even if they are not exhibiting these signs, so try out the tips below to keep them as safe as possible.